Destoma/Plasmas-Project/diamagnetismFromMaxwellsEquations/README.md

+## Plasma Diamagnetism Model

+From first principles with only a few charged particles, the diamagnetism of a system of mobile charges makes its presence seem obvious via Lenz's law.

+In the case of many-particle interactions, the phenomenon known as diamagnetism becomes much less rigidly defined, shifting to more of a lens from which to analyze a system.

+This project was made to provide a structure accommodating the study of diamagnetism without the use of plasma fluid models or kinetic theory.

+## Disclaimer

+This project is currently just a PyCharm project uploaded to Github, and must stay that way for now.
+PyPIC3D's official PyPi release is nonfunctional, and part of the convenience of this project is its manual inclusion into PyCharm.
+Be careful not to install PyPIC3D via any automatic means.

+## How to Use

+To run a simulation, go into the `demos` folder and pick a demonstration.
+In each folder you'll find a `.toml` file, which are this tool's config files.
+Their contents are somewhat self-explanatory, and their parameters can be adjusted freely to configure your simulation.

+It is possible but rather involved to configure an external B-field for your simulation, and doing so is crucial to any demonstration of diamagnetic behavior.
+All demos with an external B-field (all of them except for `two-stream`) have a region at the bottom of their config (`toml`) file dedicated to them.
+Here you can add dedicated NumPy filenames whose corresponding files must contain a component of the field as a 3-layer matrix `B_component[x_index][y_index][z_index]`.

+Due to the roughness of creating such a representation of the external B-field, each demo with one of them has a Python file dedicated to the creation of their NumPy arrays.
+So far, I haven't made a methodical way to do this.

+In the wire-loop demonstration, the external B-field was modeled by numerically calculating the Biot-Savart integral on a mesh of points with the same grid shape as that of the PyPIC3D fields (stated as (Nx, Ny, Nz in the config files).

+One of my future goals with this project is to implement a low-effort arbitrary external B-field inclusion method.

+## PyPIC3D Simulation Tool

 PyPIC3D IS NOT MY WORK.
-See https://github.com/uwplasma/PyPIC3D for the official commit of this phenomenal tool.
+Please go to https://github.com/uwplasma/PyPIC3D for the official commit of this phenomenal tool.
 Its README is included here for convenience, as a large portion of this project is done with its functionality.

 <div align="center">